 The collections mentioned above are located at Palace Green Library.
-Our current opening hours are below.
+Our opening hours during July and August 2025 are as follows, by appointment only (see below).

 See separate Libraries and Site Information guide for further information on Palace Green Library.